Quillwyrm/LiteMark/README.md

 - Footnotes, math, admonitions, or other extension syntax

 If you use these, they will still render as readable text, just without special styling or layout.
+More features to come in later releases including:
+- interactive links (URL/Project file)
+- Table rendering
+- Images (from project dir)
+- Table of Contents Navigator
+- and more!

 ---